Stem cells: What they are and what they do

-This donor nucleus is then injected into the egg, replacing the nucleus that was removed, a process called nuclear transfer.
+This donor nucleus is then injected into the egg, replacing the nucleus that was removed, in a process called nuclear transfer.
 The egg is allowed to divide and soon forms a blastocyst.
-This process creates a line of stem cells that is genetically identical to the donor's — in essence, a clone.
+This process creates a line of stem cells that is genetically identical to the donor's cells — in essence, a clone.

 Some researchers believe that stem cells derived from therapeutic cloning may offer benefits over those from fertilized eggs because cloned cells are less likely to be rejected once transplanted back into the donor and may allow researchers to see exactly how a disease develops.

 No. Researchers haven't been able to successfully perform therapeutic cloning with humans despite success in a number of other species.

 However, in recent studies, researchers have created human pluripotent stem cells by modifying the therapeutic cloning process.
 Researchers continue to study the potential of therapeutic cloning in people.

 April 02, 2019